-With the colder months and darker days creeping in, it can be all too easy to feel like the joys of summer are fading fast.
+With autumn approaching, the months are getting colder and the days are becoming darker, it can be all too easy to feel like the joys of summer are fading fast.
 Here are some top tips for getting cosy and pampering yourself, so that you can enjoy this season as much as the last!

 First things first, make sure you’re warm enough!
 Feeling chilly is never comfortable, so put the central heating on.
 According to the West Midlands Public Health Observatory, the ideal room temperature is between 20-24°C, and anywhere outside of these parameters is more likely to lead to illness or discomfort.

 Too frugal to switch on the heating just yet?
 Get snuggled up in a knitted jumper or fluffy dressing gown, or buy a standalone heater so you can just heat the room you spend the most time in rather than the whole house.
 Microwaveable slippers like these are great for shuffling around the house in, and reusable hand warmers like these are great when out and about - simply slip them into your gloves or pockets for a toasty treat!

 A lovely hot bath never fails to warm the cockles of your heart and melt away worries.
 For an extra therapeutic soak, add a few drops of indulgent bath oil or bubble bath, and light a few candles for a lovely ambience.
 You could even play some soothing music for a full spa experience.

 Slough off any dead skin cells with a body scrub to create a super-smooth base (we love these coffee scrubs from Bean Body), then, once you’re out of the bath and towelled off, finish with some nourishing body butter to keep skin soft and supple.

 It’s all too easy to rush through life without stopping to notice what’s happening around you or within you, but learning to be mindful can help combat this.